Tank traps, landmines and checkpoint barriers flank the North Korean road to Panmunjom, the last frontier of the Cold War.

 But amid cautious optimism, diplomats said there was still no agreement on a full inventory of the country’s nuclear assets because this had never been on the agenda for the six-party talks.

-“It’s all moving forward well, but there is still spent fuel that theoretically could be reused,” said one expert source.
+”It’s all moving forward well, but there is still spent fuel that theoretically could be reused,” said one expert source. ”This is like switching off a car engine, but there’s still petrol left in the tank, so it could be driven again.”

 The British Foreign Office said it welcomed Hill’s positive comments and called on North Korea to ”work with the IAEA to fulfil their obligations”.